k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 kubectl get cassdc dc1 -o yaml
 ```

-In the output, see the `podTemplateSpec` property; two containers were added for Medusa.
+In the output, see the `podTemplateSpec` property; two containers were added for Medusa for Apache Cassandra.
 Here’s the entry for the gRPC backup service:

 `    name: medusa`